kossiitkgp/docs/events/KWoC/kwoc.md

 - Facebook, Instagram, Twitter, and Linkedin of KOSS account.

-- KWoC Slack workspace

 - Mails received at admin@kossiitkgp.org

-- A Github Repo for Technical complaints.
-For example refer [this](https://github.com/kossiitkgp/kwoc-bugs)

 - Discord Server of KWoC.

+- ~KWoC Slack workspace~ (inactive)

+- ~A Github Repo for Technical complaints.
+For example refer [this](https://github.com/kossiitkgp/kwoc-bugs)~ (archived)

+> [!TIP]
-  Make sure to keep the FAQ page exhaustive and detailed.
+> Make sure to keep the FAQ page exhaustive and detailed.
 Update the FAQ page from regularly if new frequent queries come up.
 Along with answering the queries, it is a good idea to share the FAQ Page of KWoC, so that future queries can be addressed without need of contact.

 ## Coding Period